SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 "I didn't… Sorry…"

-She was about to try and wake her up when Fluttershy moved her arm again, this time it landed with Fluttershy's hand on top of Applejack's own.
+She was about to try and wake her up when Fluttershy moved her arm again.
+This time it landed with Fluttershy's hand on top of Applejack's own.

 Applejack blushed at the realization, but before she could pull her hand away, Fluttershy grabbed it in her sleep and squeezed tight.